 Now, at the moment of Creation, God made a decision.
 He chose to make the universe we are in, right now, a universe with evil in it.

 What does this tell us about God? you may be wondering.
-Well, it says everything!
+Put bluntly, it says everything!
+Really, it’s all we need to know about the Abrahamic deity.

 Whether God is or isn’t all-powerful, obviously it was His choice to create the universe we now live in, and populate it with people who would be subjected to suffering and evil.